 Our requirements for setting a challenge are:

 A problem-solving task whose outcome would be beneficial to both your organisation and the local community.

 The programme lasts for 9 weeks, so the brief must be something that is achievable within this timeframe.

 Your organisation will need to attend the launch and closing event, as well as staying in contact with team throughout the duration of the programme.
 This will make sure that they can provide consulting for you that is appropriate, informed and effective.

-If you're interested in submitting a brief contact Emma via [email protected] to find out more.
+If you're interested in submitting a brief contact Lydia via [email protected] to find out more.